alisterburt/napari-workshops/napari-workshops/SwissBIAS-1121/make_a_simple_plugin.md

 cd ~/Documents/napari-spot-detector
 ```

 Then, we install the plugin with pip. pip is the package installer for python (see [the documentation](https://pip.pypa.io/en/stable/) for more information).
 We will use the `-e` option to install in "editable" mode.
-This means that when we in make a change to our
+This means that when we in make a change to our source code, it will be update the installed package the next time it is imported.

 ```bash
 pip install -e .